 Is Oat Milk Vegan?

-Despite the name, oat milk doesn’t contain a single drop of dairy or animal-sourced milk.
-Because oat milk is water and oat-based and doesn’t involve any kind of animal labor, it is completely vegan.
+Because oat milk is water and oat-based and doesn’t involve any animal labor, it is entirely vegan.

 Vegan Oat Milk Alternatives